UBC-CS/cpsc330-2021W2/README.md

 By majority vote, tutorials will continue to be online for the remainder of the semester.
 So will office hours.

+## Midterm information

+As per calendar, the midterm will be on **February 17, in DMP 310 during class time.
+No remote options allowed.**

+It will be closed-book and it will be administered through Canvas.

+You are required to bring your own computer or tablet to complete the exam.
+If you do not think you will have one available on the day of the exam, let your instructor know through Piazza **by February 9**.
+If you come to the exam without a computer, or if your computer malfunctions during the exam, you will be offered a paper version of the test.

+You are also required to bring your UBC student card or another piece or photo ID for identification. **If we are unable to verify your identity because you do not have a valid ID, your exam will be invalidated and you will be assigned a grade of 0.**

+Students who require special accommodations must register with CFA and take the exam at their facilities.
+Remember that **CFA requires you to do so at least 1 week prior to the exam**, so do this ASAP.
+If you fail to register with CFA and can not take the exam with them, we will not be abpe to provide alternative accommodations and you will have to take the exam with the rest of the class.

 ## Introduction